The Church of St. Shenoute

 Figure 4.
 The nave as it appeared in 2015, looking east.
 The south hall is on the right.

 The nave’s roof acted as a brace for its thirteen-meter-high walls, and its loss perhaps resulted in the collapse of its south wall where it was not supported by other structures.
 The housing built against the north wall in the modern had a buttressing effect, but inward bowing of its upper part is visible in early twentieth-century photos, and it was also noted by Price in 2007 and examined in detail by Price and James Stevenson in 2019 (figs. 5 and 6).
 In 2015 and 2019, 3D scanning conducted by Pietro Gasparri and his team was used to model the movement of the wall by marking the change between scans, and to plan future conservation work on the basis of these data.
-In 2020, YMAP-South received a second grant from the Antiquities Endowment Fund (AEF) for an intensive conservation project focusing on the north wall, to be implemented in the near future, after the end of the COVID-19 pandemic.
+In 2020, YMAP-South received a second grant from the Antiquities Endowment Fund (AEF) for an intensive conservation project focusing on the north wall, to be implemented after the end of the COVID-19 pandemic, once permissions and security clearance are granted.

 Figure 5.
 Sam Price and James Stevenson examining the north wall of the nave during their structural survey of 2019.